JUCE Components: Mouse & Keyboard Listening

 }

-Tell JUCE your component wants focus
+Telling JUCE that your component wants focus

-Unlike mouse listening, you need to take an explicit step to ever receive keyboard events.
-For a component to get key events, it needs to fit these criteria:
+Unlike mouse listening, you need to take an explicit step to even receive keyboard events.

 • Component is enabled